AaronMorelli/TopicalTraceFlags/cat/db_DBsAndFiles.rst

 	`ALTER DATABASE SET Options`_ | 328551_ | 837938_ | 936185_ | 2154845_ |
 	CSS_3_ | CSS_4_ | PRand_5_ | CAdkin_2_

+.. _1140:

+1140
+	Allows reversion to an older, more aggressive form of the mixed-page-allocation algorithm.
+	The flag was introduced as a workaround for a bug in 2005SP2/SP3 and SQL 2008 where mixed page allocations climb continually in tempdb for workloads that use tempdb extremely heavily.
+That behavior was due to a change in the way that mixed-page allocations are done.
+KB has a great description of both the "old" and "new" way that free pages are found for a mixed-page allocation to be performed.

+	2000471_

 .. _1165: